isl/Mapping-Memory-Manager/README.md

 4. Replace the images located at the FIMS\web\formatting\images folder with the images from 3M_configuration\images

+5. Replace the css file located at the FIMS\web\formatting\css folder with the page.css from 3M_configuration\css

-5. Replace the manuals located at the FIMS\web\Manuals folder with the manuals from 3M_configuration\Manuals
+6. Replace the manuals located at the FIMS\web\Manuals folder with the manuals from 3M_configuration\Manuals